wilfcs/WILF-DSA-Interviews/sorting.md

     swap(arr[i], arr[mini]);
 }
 ```
+Worst, Avg and Best TC -> O(n^2)

 # Bubble Sort:
 ## Approach->
 In Bubble Sort algorithm,
-traverse from left and compare adjacent elements and the higher one is placed at right side.
+traverse from left and compare adjacent elements, if they are not in the sorted order then swap them and continute doing that for one complete iteration and at the end the greatest element will automatically be placed at the end or placed at right side.
+In the next iteration perform the same thing but till the second last index, that way we will get our second last greatest element at second last position.
-In this way, the largest element is moved to the rightmost end at first.
+In this way, the largest element is moved to the rightmost end every time.
 This process is then continued to find the second largest and place it and so on until the data is sorted.

 ## Code->